The human soul anguishes over being invisible.

 As the adult child of an alcoholic I often felt invisible.
 It seemed I was often not heard, understood or accepted.
 That left lifetime scars of feeling invisible.
 I have to check myself, even now in my late 60’s, to be certain I am not transferring those feelings from childhood into my adult relationships, even my marriage.
 Inching towards death, as this quote reminds me, I will become intimate with true disappearance.
 No longer a being in the room with an opinion or issue to be dealt with, but gone, a memory to some, long forgotten by most.

 God is called El Roi in the Old Testament, meaning the God Who Sees.[Genesis 16:13] I was thrilled to learn that name, realizing God has seen me each and every stage of my life and continues to hold me close.
 He sees each of us and He cares.
-Will we trust Him as we continue to age and grow closer to the only exit plan guaranteed to each each of us?
+Will we trust Him as we continue to age and grow closer to the only exit plan guaranteed to each each of us unless the Lord returns?
 Death.

 What are your plans for inhabiting your vulnerability and becoming intimate with disappearance?
 For one, I need to print that quote and keep it before my eyes!